By Peter Biggins

 Westphalia, where Johann Drücke was from, is part of Old Saxony.
 Old Saxony consisted of Lower Saxony and western Saxony-Anhalt as well as Westphalia.

 It turns out Paul's DNA matches mostly people with English sounding names from:

 BIG Y. BIG Y is a testing program offered by Family Tree DNA that tests a large part of the Y-chromosome.
 It identifies a man's SNPs (single nucleotide polymorphisms) and compares those SNPs with other men it has tested.
 The CTS10893 BIG Y SNP Tree includes the SNPs of all men who have been tested under the BIG Y program and have the CTS10893 SNP.
 Testers have downloaded their raw results from their FTDNA homepage.
-The raw results are then uploaded to the Big Y file in the U106 Yahoo Group.
+The raw results are then uploaded to the Y-DNA Data Warehouse.
 Testers agree to making their reults public on the Big Tree.
 Andrew Booth and Raymond Wing put raw results on a spreadsheet and match them up with other testers.
 The tree above is based on that spreadsheet.